paxbun/CntkMnistPractice/README.md

 # CntkMnistPractice
 MNIST classifier using CNTK written in C++ and C#.
-Only used fully connected layers.
+Only used fully-connected layers.
-There are two versions of this program - both ones do exactly the same thing.
+There are two versions of this program - both ones do exactly the same thing, but vary in languages.

 ## Files
 ### Program.cpp / Program.cs
 The entry point of the program.

 ### Mnist.cpp (Mnist.h) / Mnist.cs
-The file has the definition of Mnist class and MnistItem, NormalizedMnistItem.
+The file has the definition of 3 classes: Mnist, MnistItem and NormalizedMnistItem.
 #### Mnist class
 The list of Mnist items.
 #### MnistItem class